- 1 Bedrooms

 - Condo

 Savor your charming hideaway with this premier studio condo.
-There is an on-site Starbucks, so you can appreciate the sunrise from your balcony with the ideal cup of coffee.
-We boast of our outstanding Captain's Cove, breakfast buffet to start your day off right.
-After a long day at the beach, you can savor all the Tiki Bar has to offer.
+There is an on-site Starbucks, so you can savor the sunrise from your balcony with the ideal cup of coffee.
+We boast of our phenomenal Captain's Cove, breakfast buffet to start your day off right.
+After a long day at the beach, you can appreciate all the Tiki Bar has to offer.
 If you want to head out, the Grandiose Strand features over 1,000 eateries.
 Not to mention the simple access to the famed Tanger Outlets less than a mile away.

 About the Area